kellymore/earthly-writing-assignment/readcsv.md

 ![dog-with-glasses-looking-at-computer](dog_reading_csv.jpeg)

-# How to read a CSV file in Python
+# How To Read A CSV File In Python

-## What is a CSV file
+## What Is A CSV File

 I first began to work with CSV files when taking the backend portion of my software engineering bootcamp curriculum.
 It wasn't until I began to dive more into the data science portion of my continued learning that I began to use them on a regular basis.